-Additionally, we conduct annual self-assessments of our communities to help them track their progress in the following three areas:
+Additionally, our independent evaluators, Equal Measure, conduct annual self-assessments of our communities to help them track their progress in the following three areas:

 - Systems Change: This area assesses the impact of collaboratives at producing changes within local systems.
 The seven indicators of systems change are public policy change, public funding, private funding, funder alignment, data, communications, public will-building, and OY narrative change, and pathway improvements.